hashkrish/se2001-notes/question_papers/22t3/oppe1/set_1.md

 ## Problem 6 [20 marks]

 Extract and print the parent to parent directory of the given file in the variable `MYFILE`.
 Example: If `MYFILE` had the value `/home/raheem/c-project/main.c` then the parent to parent directory is `/home/raheem/`

 Note:

-1. The given value is always a file and it have a parent to parent directory.
+1. The given value is always a file, and it has a parent to parent directory.

 ### Prefix